 Upon completing all these steps, your computer will include a label that indicates the name of its lab of origin, that the hard drive has been wiped, and that it is to be surplussed.

-Thanks to Lisa Phillippie (ldh@med.unc.edu) in the departmental office who arranges for the surplussed equipment to be carted away.
+Thanks to the departmental office, which arranges for the surplussed equipment to be carted away.

 Destroying the Hard Drive

-If you wish to, or are required to, visually verify that the hard drive is destroyed, the UNC Surplus Property Warehouse will perform this service for only $3.00.
+If you wish to, or are required to, visually verify that the hard drive is destroyed, the UNC Surplus Property Warehouse will perform this service for a fee that will be determined upon review.
 The fee for destroying the hard drive may be charged using a chartfield string of numbers obtained from the lab manager (for an explanation of chartfield string numbers see Question 30 on this website).
 Contact the Surplus Property Warehouse at 919-962-2134 for an appointment.